-From the incantations Bedknobs and Broomsticks and Excalibur to early attempts at Klingon, learning and playing with language took an early root in my life.
-Today I'm working on picking up Esperanto (thanks, Duolingo) and have discovered the particularly minimalist Toki Pona (14 letters, around 120 words).
-More than ever, I even feel like trying … Continue reading Are Constructed Languages Contagious?
+From the incantations of Bedknobs and Broomsticks and Excalibur to early attempts at Klingon, learning and playing with language took an early root in my life.
+Today I'm working on picking up Esperanto (thanks, Duolingo) and have discovered Toki Pona, a particularly minimalist language (14 letters, around 120 words).
+More than ever, I even feel … Continue reading Are Constructed Languages Contagious?
 (6:20)

 Get to Know Me From what I understand, this tag was first created on inkgirllandwords, which was no longer in service when I tried to locate the site.
 Maybe past responders are thinking of inkgirlandwords?
 But "Get to Know Me" lives on . . .
 Tag Post Rules: Answer the questions given below.
 Credit the … Continue reading Get to Know Me Tag